ashwinshirva/POC/README.md

 # Running Benchmark Files

-1. Go to respective service folder.
+1. Navigate to /poc/build/
-2. go test -bench=.
+2. Run "make all"